zikotan/trying/README.md

 - **Macronutrient Input:** Plan to integrate detailed macronutrient input options for more specific dietary planning.
 - **Meal Customization:** Allow users to select and add meals to their personal list, enhancing customization.
 - **User Interface Refinements:** Continuously improve the UI based on user feedback to enhance the user experience.

+  For the default Laravel setup instructions, see [Laravel README](this.md).